Skip to main content

 HI-280 Introduction to African Diaspora History

-Students will learn about the development of the African diaspora and how it has shaped the world since antiquity.
-We will consider the movements, experiences, and exploits of ordinary people and celebrated figures of African descent through such topics as imperial expansion; slavery, resistance, and freedom; nationalism and the civil rights movement; and current global issues.
+Students learn about the development of the African diaspora and how it has shaped the world since antiquity.
+The course considers the movements, experiences, and exploits of ordinary people and celebrated figures of African descent through such topics as imperial expansion; slavery, resistance, and freedom; nationalism and the civil rights movement; and current global issues.

 3 credits